FherStk/marvelsnaptracker-for-ubuntu/README.md

+#WARNING: NO LONER MANTAINED
+I'm sorry, but I dont' have enough time to mantain this repo :(

 # Marvel Snap Tracker for Ubuntu
 An Ubuntu (or Ubuntu based distros) binary builder and installer for the Marvel Snap Tracker by Razviar (https://github.com/Razviar/marvelsnaptracker)